 - 1. Copy the LBUS device update file onto an USB memory stick in folder ARRI/ECS/ - 2.
 Connect the LBUS device to the LBUS connector of the lens mount. - 3.
-Choose MENU > System > Update > LBUS. - Select the LBUS device you want to update and press the jogwheel.
-A confirmation screen is displayed. - 5.
-Press CONFIRM to start the update.
+Choose MENU > System > Update > LBUS. - 4.
+Select the LBUS device you want to update and press the jogwheel.

+5. Press CONFIRM to start the update.
 Cancel with BACK.